Airport Express Line (Delhi Metro): Operations

-While it was initially planned to run trains 24 hours a day with a frequency of 10 minutes, train services, as of 2024, operate from 4:45 am to 11:30 pm, with a 15-minute frequency.
+While it was initially planned to run trains 24 hours a day with a frequency of 10 minutes, train services, as of 2024, operate from 5:00 am to 11:40 pm (from New Delhi), with a peak 10-minute frequency, and a non-peak 15-minute frequency.

 While originally expected to carry 42,000 people daily by 2011 as per detailed project report prepared by DMRC, actual ridership has hovered around 20,000.
 Within a few years, due to several initiative and fare reduction by the DMRC, ridership crossed 50,000 per day.

 Fare

 The fare for commuting has been fixed at ₹60 for travel from New Delhi metro station to IGI Airport / Dwarka Sector 21.
 There are also passes available for 30 and 45 trips costing ₹1600 and ₹2000 respectively for travelling from New Delhi to IGI Airport.
 This keeps the per trip cost at ₹53.33 and ₹44.44 respectively and are valid for one calendar month.
 There are other such passes available for different origin destination combinations.
 Stored Value cards are also on offer which will give 10% discount on all the trips.
 These airport express fares are cheaper than any other modes of transport to reach airport.